elunna/nerfhack-changelog/README.md

 * Conflict negates Elbereth and scare monster protection (Evil)
 * Engraving Elbereth no longer exercises wisdom (from NetHack Fourk).
 * You can't dust engrave whilst being held by a monster.
+* You can't dust engrave on bloody or grassy tiles.
+* Don't waste turns for failed engrave attempts.

 **Reverted 82f0b1e8e**
 * The previous behavior implmemented in 3.7.0 was "Scared hostile monster which cannot move away will attack."